 Currently the primary access to the PanSTARRS catalog is through database queries using the MAST CasJobs interface, and the primary access to the PS1 images is through the PS1 Image Cutout Service.
 There is also a simple web form to search the catalog for objects near a sky position and a VO-compatible cone search interface for simple positional searches.
+A VO TAP service also provides direct SQL query access to the database.
 Both catalog and image interfaces can be used from scripts.
 The DR2 search API is fully functional and can be used to search various tables with constraints from any of the table columns.
 The PS1 images are also accessible via the MAST Portal.
 Python notebooks are provided with examples of access via various interfaces.

 The starting point for the PS1 data archive is at Pan-STARRS1 data archive home page.

 The PanSTARRS catalog is a large database of the objects and measurements of their properties including astrometry, photometry, and morphology.
 It includes copious metadata including links to the images that were used for the various object measurements.
 The total database size for the DR2 release is nearly 150 TB.

 A simple web form searches the object catalog for objects near a search position.

 Features of the https://catalogs.mast.stsci.edu/ web form:

 The search form has an associated application program interface (API) that can be used for programmatic (scripted) queries to the catalog.
 The API includes access to all the functionality of the interface, including constraints, selection of columns, etc. It can return the data in various formats including CSV, JSON, VOTables.
 It also has a metadata query to get a list of the available columns for a particular table.
 The API can be used for larger queries than the web interface, which is limited to returning 50,000 rows of data.

 It is simple to use the API either from a language such as Python or with other command-line tools such as curl.